BhargaviBhatraju/grammar-guardian/README.md

 # Grammar Guardian

-An AI-powered Grammar Correction framework using T5 and JFlEG dataset
+An AI-powered Grammar Correction framework using T5 and JFLEG dataset
 ---
 ##  Project Overview